top of page

 +

-She didn’t remember how many days had passed.
+She couldn’t remember how many days had passed.

 The courtyard was almost blue under the night lamps, a light designed to look like moonlight, calibrated to his specifications.
 Every perimeter light, every motion sensor, every surveillance feed in the house had a code.
 Marco knew them all.